lespicker/tachyons-one-page-scroll/content/products/panorama-workshop.md

 ## Requirements

-- DSLR Camera
+- DSLR Camera with an Arca-Swiss tripod mounting plate
 - Lens(es) capable of 70mm to 200mm (prime or zoom)
-- Tripod
+- Tripod with Arca-Swiss mount
 - Cable release (electronic or manual)
 - Laptop computer with the latest version of Lightroom installed and enough room to store your pano images